 If you step back and consider the logos used by some of the fiercest industry rivals, they look almost nothing alike.
 Coca-Cola sticks with a red base while Pepsi-Cola employs blue.
 Despite a green base, citrus sodas such as Sprite, 7 Up, and Mountain Dew use letters and colors to differentiate their beverage from each other.

 By that same token, there are plenty of brands that deliberately pose as others.
-This frequently occurs when companies are trying to undercut well-established quality brands.
+This frequently occurs when companies are trying to undercut well-established quality brands, potentially leading to trademark infringement.
 In recent years, inexpensive cereals deploy logos and typeface that almost mirrors leading brands.
 The idea is to attract shoppers who want to save money for what amounts to the same ingredients.
 While effective, following this trend positions your brand as a cheap knockoff.

 Design it with Logo-Making Tools